 Of late, I have been studying the laws and statutes that comprised the practice of primogeniture in Regency England.
-In truth, I can only work on the project for a few hours each day for some of the material is written in such legal jargon that it has me back checking the meaning of certain words and of individuals, known widely in the UK, but of whom I am unaware here in the States.
-Therefore, I am attempting to clear my thoughts by placing them on paper (so to speak).
+In truth, I can only work on the project for a few hours each day for some of the material is written in such legal jargon that it has me back checking the meaning of certain words and of individuals, known widely in the UK, but of which I am unaware here in the States.
+Therefore, I am attempting to clear my thoughts by placing them on paper.

 First, I discovered that there are few statistics available to chronicle the incidence of primogeniture as part of settlements and wills.
 During the period in which I am researching there were no register of settlements of land ownership, existing in the greater part of England.
 Scotland had such a register, but looking at them creates a conflicting estimates of settled and unsettled property.
 I have looked at several sources for wills, but they do not show the extent of the land bestowed.
 Nor can I determine with any accuracy whether they are displaying a will that aggravates or mitigates the settlements upon the eldest son.
 In the Regency, as far as I can tell there was no distinction in the records as to land passing by will and land passing by settlement.
 Even so, we can catch a glimmer of the influence of primogeniture on the social life of England.